 may earn a commission for purchases made through our links.

 Orlando offers beautiful beaches within an easy day trip, as taking a break from all the family-friendly attractions and theme parks to soak up the sand and the sun is really a must.
 There are some fabulous stretches just an hour away, and if you don’t mind a little longer drive, there are even more possibilities that open up within a couple of hours of Orlando.
 Pick your favorite and start planning that unforgettable day at the beach.

-Dubbed the “World’s Most Famous Beach” due to its hard-packed sand, Daytona Beach is a popular family-friendly beach.
+Dubbed the “World’s Most Famous Beach” due to its hard-packed sand, Daytona Beach is a popular Atlantic Coast beach.
 It’s attracted countless people from across the globe for car racing for more than a century and is just an hour from downtown Orlando.
-It still hosts the world-renowned Daytona 500 and other NASCAR races and visitors can also drive right on the beach as well as enjoy free summer concerts, movies and fireworks.
+It still hosts the world-renowned Daytona 500 and other NASCAR races and visitors can also drive right on the beach as well as enjoy free summer concerts, movies, and fireworks.

 Located along Florida’s Space Coast, Cocoa Beach is also just an hour from downtown Orlando offering a long and scenic stretch of sands for soaking up the sun, building sandcastles, playing volleyball, surf fishing and more.
 The water is warm and you know the surfing is going to be good with 11-time World Champion surfer Kelly Slater getting his start here.

 The Canaveral National Seashore offers an ideal view of NASA’s Cape Canaveral launch station, making it a perfect destination for watching a rocket launch, along with 57,000 acres of pristine coastline, one of the longest in the country.
 You’ll find some of the quietest stretches for sunbathing and swimming, along with opportunities to glimpse endangered animals like sea turtles and manatees.